andreyka26-git/andreyka26-git.github.io/_posts/2023-02-19-oauth-authorization-code-using-openiddict-and-dot-net.md

 * We check whether the Resource Owner is Authenticated (has authentication cookies with data inside it).
 If not - we redirect him to `Authenticate` page with `return Challenge`
 * We check whether Resource Owner parsed from Authentication cookies contains `Consent` claim.
 If not - we redirect him to `Consent` page that will set `Consent` claim to cookies
 * We create a new identity and sign in it with `OpenIddictServerAspNetCoreDefaults.AuthenticationScheme`.
 It will redirect us to `ReturnUrl` with `authorization code`.

+OpenIddict has ConsentType term.
+It is the way Resource Owner can consent access for the Client to access Resource Owner's data.
+To follow [OAuth RFC](https://www.rfc-editor.org/rfc/rfc6749) that states `The authorization server authenticates the resource owner (via the user-agent) and establishes whether the resource owner grants or denies the client's access request.` we ensure Resource Owner has granted access.

 From the OpenIddict source code, it could do different things with the same `SignIn` operation.
 For example, for the `authorize endpoint` it will redirect to ReturnUrl with Authorization Code, for `token endpoint` it will issue a new Access Token and return it to the Client.